joherold/dsmlai_templates/README.md

 Anomaly detection with Gaussian mixture models, PCA, and isolation forest using the breast cancer Wisconsin data set as example.

+## Sequential data

+Forecasting sequential data with RNNs using data generated via the Lotka-Volterra ODE as example.

 ## Still missing

 * Pipelines